Canada 10-Year Bond Yield

 By lending you money, they give up the option of buying risk-free bonds which would have been default-free.
 Creditors and lenders will add a risk premium to compensate them for the risks associated with lending you money.

 For example, let’s say you want to borrow $500,000 to buy a new house, so you ask the bank for a 10-year mortgage loan.
 The bank could either give you $500,000 or they could buy $500,000 worth of government bonds.
 Since government bonds are risk-free, all else equal, banks will prefer to buy risk-free bonds rather than lend you money.
-In addition to that, even if you pay a mortgage penalty, mortgages are usually repaid early when interest rates fall, so the lender would be unable to get the same interest payments as before.
-In either case, the bank would lose money, so to compensate them for this risk, you will be charged a higher interest rate.
+Most Canadian mortgages have prepayment privileges ranging from 10% to 20% of the mortgage principal per year.
+Borrowers can make prepayments less than their prepayment privilege without paying a mortgage prepayment penalty.
+Generally, prepayments increase when interest rates fall, so the lender cannot get the same interest payments as before.
+So to compensate the lender for this risk, you will be charged a higher interest rate.

 Since interest rates on financial products are directly tied to bond yields, if a 10-year bond yield increases, 10-year loan interest rates increase as well.
 There are also personal risk factors that may affect a personal interest rate quote.
-For example, a person with a lower credit score will likely receive a higher interest rate on the same loan a person with a higher credit score applies to.
+For example, a person with a lower credit score will likely receive a higher interest rate than someone with a higher credit on the same loan.
 The difference between the 10-year government bond and interest rate is called the interest rate spread.
 Creditors and lenders are typically inclined to increase interest rates faster when bond yields rise to lower their exposure to the volatility of bond yields, which means that interest rate spread increases during uncertain times.

 Interest Rate Spread